 In some circumstances, a landowner or developer will have entered into third party funding arrangements for the provision of resources to undertake the background studies associated with PSP preparation.
 In the terms of the contractual relationship with the VPA, the parties involved have an enhanced duty in respect of actual, potential and perceived conflict of interest situations.

 The VPA has an Information Sheet: Conflict of interest as it pertains to Third Parties (and their agents) who contract with the VPA‚ which is provided to all signatories to such an agreement, and is available on request from the VPA.

-The Victorian Planning Authority (VPA) is committed to the aims and objectives of the Protected Disclosure Act 2012 (the Act).
+The Victorian Planning Authority (VPA) is committed to the aims and objectives of the Public Interest Disclosure Act 2012 (the Act).
 It does not tolerate improper conduct by its employees, officers or members, nor the taking of reprisals against those who come forward to disclose such conduct.

 The VPA will take all reasonable steps to protect people who make such disclosures from any detrimental action in reprisal for making the disclosure.
 It will also afford natural justice to the person who is the subject of the disclosure.